owlet42/kubeflow-docs/docs/user-guide/feast.rst

 Verify features are registered
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can now run Feast CLI commands to verify Feast knows about your features and data sources.
+You now run Feast CLI commands to verify that Feast knows about your features and data sources.

 .. code-block:: shell